multilogin-marketing/multilogin-pricing/README.md

-# Multilogin Pricing — Plans, Costs & Features (2026 Guide)
+# Multilogin Pricing 2026: Plans, Costs & Features

 A complete, up-to-date overview of **Multilogin pricing**, subscription tiers, included features, and pay-as-you-go rates.
 This guide covers every Multilogin plan from the 3-day Trial to Business 10000 with browser profiles, Android cloud phones, proxy traffic, mobile minutes, and API access details.